kpflugshaupt/Docker-Conda/README.md

 # Docker-Anaconda

 Dockerized version of [Miniconda 3](https://hub.docker.com/r/continuumio/miniconda3/) for easy analyses.
-Base environment is built from Miniconda and a few useful packages.
+Base environment is built from Miniconda and useful packages.
 Cusomize as necessary for your project.
 Default environment.yml is provided.
 Overwrite with your customizations to reliably re-build the container.

 ## Prerequisites